matanhakim/ma_thesis/transform.md

     Error in UseMethod("mutate"): no applicable method for 'mutate' applied to an object of class "function"

-# Explore and transform variables
+# Explore distribution of variables

 ## District